 Microsoft has a strong suite for the back-end as well as the front-end functionality of a Business Intelligence (Microsoft BI architecture) & Performance Management architecture. element61 expertise covers the complete end-to-end technology stack.

-- SQL Server database: To provide an optimal storage for all data warehousing needs.
-The database engine is at several points optimized to handle certain data warehouse queries better.
-SQL Server provides also a perfect security mechanism to make sure only the right people have access to the information they are cleared to view.
+- SQL Server Database: to provide an optimal storage for all data warehousing needs.
+The database engine is optimized at several points to handle certain data warehouse queries better.
+SQL Server also provides a perfect security mechanism to make sure that only the right people have access to the information they are cleared to view.

 - Report Builder: delivers intuitive report authoring capabilities to end users.
 In addition to offering an enhanced authoring experience for business users, Report Builder 2.0 benefits power users that are looking for a more sophisticated authoring environment.
-This authoring of reports can be done on a delivered semantic report model or on several data sources. (e.g.: SQL Server, Oracle, )
+This authoring of reports can be done on a delivered semantic report model or on several data sources (e.g. SQL Server, Oracle, etc.).

 - Power BI: the self-service BI solution of Microsoft in the cloud.
 You can create interactive reports with the free tool Power BI Desktop or with Excel.
 You can then publish your work to the Power BI cloud service, where your colleagues can view your work in their browser.
 Power BI is an incredibly powerful and flexible platform that will play an important role in the business intelligence strategy of Microsoft in the coming years.